""

 • provide a broad background for further work in other sciences, such as materials sciences, aerospace, astronomy, computer science, geophysics, meteorology, radiology, medicine, biophysics, engineering, and environmental studies;

-• provide a science-oriented education.
-This training can be useful in some areas of business administration, law, or other fields where a basic knowledge of science is useful.
+• provide a science-oriented education—useful training for some areas of business administration, law, and other fields; and

 • provide part of the preparation you need to teach physics.
 To teach physics in high school, you will also take education courses to become certified.
 You will need a doctoral degree to become a college or university professor.

 Interested in the undergraduate physics program?
-Check out the Physics undergraduate page or browse the Undergraduate Physics Majors Handbook.
+Check out the Physics undergraduate page.

 Related Programs